ted-tanner/entries-backend/Readme.md

 * Job for deleting users that have not been verified after a week
 * Endpoints for getting and updating user_security_data
   - Auth string + password_encryption_salt and iters + encryption_key_user_password
+  - For unauthorized endpoints (such as requesting a salt for a given email address), return random data if the email address is incorrect as to
 * Input structs should be moved into DB utils instead of taking a reference
+* Throttle creation endpoint by IP
 * Endpoint for replacing RSA-encrypted encryption key with AES-encrypted one
 * Endpoint for checking if user is listed for deletion
 * Change password via a token ("reset password"/"forgot password" instead of "change password")